Chartability/POUR-CAF/README.md

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/info-and-relationships](https://www.w3.org/WAI/WCAG21/Understanding/info-and-relationships)

 <details><summary><i>Notes (select to expand)</i></summary><p>This heuristic is actually a significantly unsolved problem when it comes to the building materials we have available to us.
 Not only are sonifications or tactile experiences often authored in parallel (but separate) from visualizations (and tend to be a 1 to 1 representation), but we lack the semantic tools to describe relationships between parts (such as outliers, comparisons, trends, etc).
+Many efforts have attempted to automate textual descriptions, but as Lundgard et al point out, this may not be possible at a meaningful level we require in order to understand higher levels of information (see: "Accessible Visualization via Natural Language Descriptions").
 This issue is related to 1.3.3 "Sensory Characteristics," but also 1.3.1 "Info and Relationships," which Brennan Young engages in a conversation on ARIA's github: https://github.com/w3c/aria/issues/991#issuecomment-668493619</p></details>

 <br>